How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 Nmap scan of the Windows machine with the printer

-We can scan the network from an iPhone using a free app called Discovery to show the iPhone can find the Windows USB printer.
+You can also scan the network from an iPhone using a free app called Discovery to verify the Windows USB printer is discoverable.

 Useful iPhone networking apps